Africa Studio/ShutterstockDad meets baby daughter for the first time

 Air Force dad disguises himself as the catcher in a baseball game to surprise his kids

 Upon returning from his six-month deployment in Asia, U.S. Air Forceman Lance Daigle had a fun surprise in store for his baseball-loving kids.
 Just before a minor league Mudcats Baseball game, his children received the news that they’d won VIP tickets to throw the first pitch.
 When the two got up to the mound and tossed the ball towards the catcher, they had no idea who had really just received the ball.
 When the catcher took off his mask, they realized it was their dad who had just returned from his deployment.
 Could it get any sweeter?
+You may not know it, but these famous people are veterans.

 Kids’ school plans the surprise reunion of the century